akmalnawfer/3p-noon-daily-standup/README.md

 ## Inhamul
-Magic: Go through bugs raised by Hemlata, Error handler refactor, globalise functions => convert img tags to next/ant img + look into unwant `eslint-disabled` rules
+Magic: convert img tags to next/ant img + look into unwant `eslint-disabled` rules => Working to merge type fixes done throughout this week onto the INL branch + working on separating context on INL codebase for better maintainability [+ R&D for session based storage for locally caching commonly used filter data (API response caching)]

 HB: N/A